Richard B. Simon, MD

 Throughout his years of practice, Dr. Simon has served the community with pride.
 He is an active staff member at Baptist Hospital and has served as Chairman of Ophthalmology at South Miami Hospital.
 Dr. Simon has been on the Board of Directors of the Dade County Medical Association, where he chaired several committees that worked on the delivery of medical care.
 Dr. Simon is board-certified by the American Academy of Ophthalmology and a member of the Florida Society of Ophthalmology.
 He has been an investigator in multiple studies involving new medical therapeutics and technologies.

 Dr. Simon has been named four years in a row as one of South Florida’s premier ophthalmologists by Miami Magazine.
-He holds a faculty appointment as clinical assistant professor in the department of ophthalmology at Florida International University School of Medicine.
+He holds a faculty appointment as a clinical assistant professor in the department of ophthalmology at Florida International University School of Medicine.
 When not involved with patient care, Dr. Simon enjoys outdoor sports such as downhill skiing.

 Dr. Simon was recently interviewed by PBS for a special on the Baptist Health Channel regarding Computer Vision Syndrome.
 Please see below for his interview!